exasol/project-keeper/doc/user_guide/user_guide.md

   * `release.yml`
   * `dependencies_check.yml`
   * `dependencies_update.yml`
+* `jobs`: List of job customizations:
+  * `name`: Name of the job inside the workflow that should be modified, e.g. `build-and-test` or `next-java-compatibility`
+  * `permissions`: Map of permissions to assign to the job, e.g.
+    ```yml
+    permissions:
+      contents: read
+      issues: read
+      packages: read
+    ```
+    This allows assigning additional permissions to the job, e.g. to download from the GitHub Docker registry `ghcr.io`.

+    **Important:** Explicitly add the permissions defined for the job by default to avoid build failures.
+Check the `permissions` field of the generated workflow, e.g. `contents: read, issues: read`.
 * `stepCustomizations`: List of customizations:
   * `action`: Type of customization
     * `REPLACE`: Replace an existing step with the new content
     * `INSERT_AFTER`: Insert the content **after** the specified step
-  * `job`: Name of the job inside the workflow that should be modified
+  * `job`: Name of the job inside the workflow that should be modified, e.g. `build-and-test` or `next-java-compatibility`
   * `stepId`: ID of the step to replace or after which to insert the new step
   * `content`: Content of the new step.
 PK does not validate this.
 You can use any valid GitHub action using `run` or `uses`, see examples below.